At least 1 injured in Pierce County officer-involved shooting

 The chase ended at Washington and Olney Avenue in Port Orchard in Kitsap County, when deputies fired shots at the vehicle.

-The driver of the vehicle suffered injuries and was taken to a local hospital, possibly for gunshot wounds.
+The driver of the vehicle suffered injuries and was airlifted to Harborview.

 The passenger was treated for medical issues not related to gunfire.